cncf/tag-security/compliance/README.md

 specific technical configuration of software and systems, but also require complex orchestration of human administrative, operational, and design activities, especially when involving  audit activities expecting concrete, reviewable independent audit artifacts.

-The motivation of the Compliance WG is cross-disciplinary and focused on bridging purely technical issues to broader legal and regulatory workflows: not only the prevention of system breaches, but also considering supply chain, operators, data and AI failures while simultaneously considering auditability, non-repudiation, legally required forensic evidence, etc. - across all the various activities required of cloud native operators of all sizes.
+The motivation of the Compliance WG is cross-disciplinary and focused on bridging purely technical issues to broader legal and regulatory workflows: not only to strive for the prevention of system breaches, but also considering supply chain, operators, data and AI failures while simultaneously considering auditability, non-repudiation, legally required forensic evidence, etc. - across all the various activities required of cloud native operators of all sizes.
 The Compliance WG plans to curate tools for evidence collection, chain-of-custody in audits, as well as automated workflows for continuous compliance authoring and assessment.